ml-toolkits/mlflavors/README.rst

 =========

 The MLflavors package adds MLflow support for some popular machine learning frameworks currently not considered for inclusion as MLflow built-in flavors.
+You can use this package just like MLflow built-in flavors to save and load your models.
+Some of the key benefits are listed below:

+- Save your trained model as an MLflow artifact
+- Load your model from MLflow for batch inference tasks
+- Serve your model for real-time inference to an endpoint in the cloud (e.g. Databricks, Azure ML, AWS Sagemaker, etc.) using MLflow built-in deployment tools
+- Get inspiration for creating your own MLflow custom flavor

 The MLflow interface for the supported frameworks closely follows the design of built-in flavors.
 The following open-source libraries are currently supported:

     .. list-table::